cdelgehier/oio-docs/doc/source/arch-design/sds_concepts.rst

 Account
 -------
-Usually represents a customer (the second 'B' in B2B2C).
-There is no limit to the number of accounts in a namespace.
-Accounts keep track of namespace usage of each customer (e.g. the list of containers and the number of bytes occupied by all objects of a customer).
+This usually represents a customer, and there is no limit to the number of accounts in a namespace.
+Accounts keep track of namespace usage for each customer (i.e. the list of containers and the number of bytes occupied by all of a customer’s objects).

 Containers
 ----------
-Object buckets.
-They keep track of object locations.
+These are object buckets, and they keep track of object locations.
 A container belongs to one (and only one) account.

 Objects